cakephp/phinx/docs/en/migrations.rst

-engine     define table engine *(defaults to ``InnoDB``)* collation  define table collation *(defaults to ``utf8_general_ci``)* signed     whether the primary key is ``signed``  *(defaults to ``true``)*
+engine     define table engine *(defaults to ``InnoDB``)* collation  define table collation *(defaults to ``utf8_general_ci``)* signed     whether the primary key is ``signed``  *(defaults to ``true``)* limit      set the maximum length for the primary key
 ========== ===========

 By default the primary key is ``signed``.